status-im/status-go/_assets/systemd/bootnode/README.md

 * `KEY_PATH` - Location of Bootnode private key file.
 (Default: `/var/tmp/status-go-boot/nodekey`)
 * `LOG_LEVEL` - Set level of log messages to show.
 (Values:`0-9`, Default: `3`)`

+# System Service

+By default this `Makefile` configures the Bootnode as a [systemd user service](https://www.freedesktop.org/software/systemd/man/user@.service.html).
+This is done to simplify the proces and remove the need for `sudo`.
+The disadvantage of this solution is that the service is stopped when the user logs out.

+In order to make your service a system service use `sudo make`.

 # Known Issues

 * `No journal files were opened due to insufficient permissions.` from `systemctl`